Mikeg1804/ProperReadMe/README.md

 * A walkthrough video that demonstrates the functionality of the README generator must be submitted, and a link to the video should be included in your README file.

-* The walkthrough video must demonstrate how a user would invoke the application from the command line.
+* The walkthrough video must demonstrate how a user would invoke the application from the comman

+* Repository contains multiple descriptid line.

 * The walkthrough video must demonstrate how a user would enter responses to all of the prompts in the application.